NASA-PDS/registry/terraform/README.md

 ### Initialize the registry

-The registry needs a schema to be intialized and for integration test purpose we also want to load some reference data in it.
+The registry needs a schema to be initialized and for integration test purpose we also want to load some reference data in it.
 To do so, you can use the registry-loader utility as described in

 Most of the needed configuration is pulled from the terraform output but additional environment is required: